TsuReX/edk2-platforms/Platform/Intel/EagleStreamOpenBoardPkg/Readme.md

 And there is a template for board porting, *BoardPortWhitley*.
 See below for detailed instructions on creating a new board port.

 ## BoardPortTemplate
-This template profides basic instructions for how to customize the WhitleyOpenBoardPkg for a new system board.
+This template profides basic instructions for how to customize the EagleStreamOpenBoardPkg for a new system board.

 ## Board Naming Conventions
 The naming of boards within the filesystem is only loosely affiliated with naming used in code.